alyaqasrina/Innovators-Group/README.md

 * CVE-2008-0128: A product does not set the secure flag for a cookie in an HTTPS session, which can cause the cookie to be sent in HTTP requests and make it easier for remote attackers to capture this cookie.
 CVSS Score is 5.0

 #### Prevent Vulnerability:
 * The secure flag should be set on all cookies for transmitting sensitive data when accessing content over HTTPS.
-Suppose cookies are used to transmit session tokens.
-In that case, areas of the application that are accessed over HTTPS should employ their session handling mechanism, and the session tokens used should never be transmitted over unencrypted communications.
+Suppose cookies are used to transmit session tokens, therefore the areas of the application that are accessed over HTTPS should employ their session handling mechanism, and the session tokens used should never be transmitted over unencrypted communications.

 #### References
 * https://owasp.org/www-project-web-security-testing-guide/v41/4-Web_Application_Security_Testing/06-Session_Management_Testing/02-Testing_for_Cookies_Attributes.html